owen-newberry/ase-456-team-project/docs/md/wk2presentation.md

 ### David-Michael

 - Refactored search functionality
-- Implemented search by genre feature
+- Enabled the user to sort the list of movies by title, release date or rating
 - Continuing to work on ensuring that the titles are listed in alphabetical order within each Genre list

 ---